Back to Basics - Part two

 Processed foods not only are devoid of naturally occurring nutrients and enzymes, but they are hard to digest, make you toxic and contain chemicals that you were not designed to ingest.

-You not only end up lacking essential nutrients but your body must process and eliminate the chemicals that are dangerous long term.
+You not only end up lacking essential nutrients, but your body must process and eliminate the chemicals that are dangerous long term.

-Sadly, as we know, it is not always easy to obtain and sustain adequate levels of essential nutrients from even natural foods due to poor quality soils.
+Sadly, as we know, it is not always easy to obtain and sustain adequate levels of essential nutrients from even natural foods due to poor-quality soils.
 Moreover, many of us experience poor extraction of nutrients.
 This is often due to a lack of specific enzymes in the upper intestine.

 These enzymes enable the digestive system to break down the nutrients from the food into molecules small enough to pass through the membrane of the small intestine.